 Fault detection

-Many fault detection systems generate too many false positives, leading to alarm A purple exclamation point fatigue that can limit the response to real issues.
+Many fault detection systems generate too many false positives, leading to alarm fatigue that can limit the response to real issues.
 Digital twins can be used to find real faults based on real data.
 For example, buildings often leverage sensor data to identify system outages that may impact building tenants, such as issues with plumbing or electrical systems.
 Faulty sensors can cause erroneous outage notifications alarms which result in technicians responding onsite to remediate an issue that doesn’t actually exist.
 Using digital twins, sensor data can be cross referenced against data from multiple sources to determine whether or not the sensor data is accurate.
 This reduces false positive alarms and identifies faulty sensors, allowing organizations to optimize the assignment of scarce maintenance resources.

 Predictive maintenance

-An image of a car on a laptop screenUsing digital twins, you can combine information about an asset’s current condition with its maintenance history, allowing you to efficiently target assets due for maintenance and achieve condition-based maintenance or reliability-centered maintenance goals.
+Using digital twins, you can combine information about an asset’s current condition with its maintenance history, allowing you to efficiently target assets due for maintenance and achieve condition-based maintenance or reliability-centered maintenance goals.
 For example, digital twins of automotive fleets can be used to ensure that each vehicle is optimally maintained, given that vehicle’s maintenance history, mileage, the weather conditions in which it’s been operating, and real time sensor data from each of its components.

 Improved resiliency

 Having a 360 view of your systems can help you identify weak points, quickly repair issues, and even use predictive algorithms to prevent failures from occurring in the first place.
-Two buildings with wifi signals on top of themAll of this produces more resilient systems.
+All of this produces more resilient systems.
 For example, digital twins are often used in building information management (BIM) systems.
 These systems can model all of the components of a building and its subsystems, such as electrical, plumbing, and HVAC.
 Using past performance metrics and current sensor data, you can establish a full view of your building and determine which aspects may be at risk for failure, enabling you to proactively forecast potential issues and create a more resilient system.

 Energy reduction

-A laptop with an image of a thermometer and a snowflakeCombining real time energy usage with historical data through digital twins allows you to plan for and optimize energy usage across your system.
+Combining real time energy usage with historical data through digital twins allows you to plan for and optimize energy usage across your system.
 For example, digital twins can be used to analyze energy consumption patterns across a network of buildings and equipment and compare this with energy prices throughout the day.
 This information allows you to buy and store energy at cheaper costs, and then supply this energy to the appropriate parts of your system based on need.

-Cyber security resiliencecybersecurity icon
+Cyber security resilience

 Digital twins allow you to capture and visualize your cyber vulnerabilities, allowing you to remedy issues and fulfill reporting obligations, improving compliance with federal and industry standards.
 For example, digital twins enable you to perform network analysis across interlinked IT systems, identifying vulnerabilities and quarantining issues to prevent spread across the system and reduce the impact of cyber security threats.